 I believe we have moved from a colonial era of mission into what I call 'national mission', where each nation is called to develop its own models of church.
 Often enough this will have to happen through people in every nation praying for themselves, shedding their own tears, incarnating the living Christ afresh within their own time and culture.
 If the West could then come and, in the spirit of 'crucified colonialism'--the opposite of imperialism and denominationalism--carefully pour some oil on this process, it would be wonderful.How, exactly, is one to "carefully pour some oil on this process?"

-There is little doubt that countries like the USA and other developed Western nations have indeed been blessed by God.
-If we are truly One Body in Christ, shouldn't those parts of the Body who have more be willing to share liberally with those who have far less?
+There is little doubt countries like the USA and other developed nations have indeed been blessed by God.
+If we are truly One Body in Christ, shouldn't those parts of the Body who have more be willing to share with those who have less?

-How might the West carefully pour some oil on the missions process so that it results in blessing and genuine Kingdom expansion?
+How might the West carefully pour some oil on missions processes so it results in blessing and genuine Kingdom expansion?

 1) Giving to the needs of the saints.
 In Acts and the Epistles we see this kind of sacrificial, liberal giving for fellow brethren going through hard times.
 The USA, and particularly the Church, has always been at the top of the list to help during a crisis both at home and around the world.
 At various times over the years, I have sent out prayer "SOS's" with the intent of illiciting prayer support for some of our fellow believers going through difficult trials.
 Occasionally we will receive love offerings to help these saints going through difficult moments.
 While this is not our intent in sharing these needs, the Lord has touched their heart to not only pray but give.
 We gladly help to channel these gifts for them.
 Being one-time gifts they do not create dependency; rather they have been the cause of much thanksgiving to the Father.